Are Portable Air Conditioners a Lot of Hot Air?

 For example, a portable model that was formerly listed at 14,000 Btu (called the ASHRAE rating, from the American Society of Heating, Refrigerating and Air-Conditioning Engineers) may now carry a DOE rating of 10,000 Btu.

-But even with this change, you still can’t compare a portable AC to a window AC where Btu are concerned.
+But even with this change, you still can’t compare a portable AC to a window AC regarding Btu.
 “The DOE’s test conditions for window ACs are more demanding than those for portable ACs,” says Joanna Mauer, who tracks energy efficiency for the Appliance Standards Awareness Project, a group that advocates for efficiency standards.
 “A window AC rated at 6,000 Btu will therefore deliver more cooling than a portable AC unit rated at 6,000 Btu.”

 At Consumer Reports we test each air conditioner in a room appropriate for its claimed size.
 We’ve adjusted our testing according to the DOE’s new standard.
 “We now go by the DOE’s Btu rating,” Regan says.
 “That means we are testing each unit in a room more appropriate to its cooling capacity.”